 The Employment Non-Discrimination Act (ENDA) is the legislation proposed in the United States Congress that would prohibit discrimination in hiring and employment on the basis of sexual orientation and gender identity.
 This legislation pertains to all civilian, non-religious employers with at least 15 employees.

-According to poll data issued by the Center for American Progress in June 2011, 89% of Americans believe that workplace protections for lesbian, gay, bisexual and transgender (LGBT) employees already exist and are unaware that it is legal to discriminate against a person based on sexual orientation or gender identity under U.S. federal law.
-In 29 states, it's legal to fire someone simply for being gay, lesbian or bisexual, and in 34 states, employers can legally fire someone for being transgender.
+According to the annual Harris Poll on workplace culture, commissioned by Out & Equal, 76% of Americans believe that workplace protections for lesbian, gay, bisexual and transgender (LGBT) employees already exist and are unaware that it is legal to discriminate against a person based on sexual orientation or gender identity under U.S. federal law.
+82% believe that these protections should exist.
+In 29 states, it's legal to fire someone simply for being gay, lesbian or bisexual, and in 33 states, employers can legally fire someone for being transgender.
 If approved, ENDA would protect LGBT employees across the country from discrimination based on irrational prejudice.

 On June 4, 2013 Out & Equal Workplace Advocates released A Broken Bargain, a comprehensive landmark report in partnership with the Movement Advancement Project, the Center for American Progress, the Human Rights Campaign, Freedom to Work, SEIU, the National Center for Transgender Equality, the National Partnership for Women and Families and the Small Business Majority.
 The report details how LGBT employees might have the same job as a coworker, yet be legally fired, denied equal benefits and required to pay thousands of dollars more in taxes simply because of their sexual orientation or gender identity.
 A Broken Bargain: Discrimination, Fewer Benefits and More Taxes for LGBT Workers illustrates how America’s basic bargain—that those who work hard can get ahead—is broken for LGBT workers.
 The report vividly demonstrates that antiquated and discriminatory laws make it harder for LGBT workers to provide for themselves and their families, and offers detailed policy recommendations for addressing those inequities.